aplosdev/docs/pages/guide/index.md

 > If you also want to add aditional styles, you can create a CSS/SCSS file inside the `theme` folder and import it in the `index.ts` file.

 > [!WARNING] Heads Up!
-> Currently, I recommend to use PNPM if you want to make use of the Blog List Layout, as it's not working with NPM.
+> Currently, I recommend to use PNPM if you want to make use of the Article List Layout, as it's not working with NPM.

-### With Blog or Without Blog
+### With Articles or Without Articles

-Aplós offers two versions: one with a blog and one without.
+Aplós offers two versions: one with configuration for articles (blogs) and one without.
 To choose the version that suits your needs, follow these steps:

-1. Navigate to the `index.ts` file inside `/.vitepress/theme/` folder that we created earlier, after that change the import of the `Layout.vue` file to either `Layout.vue` or `no-blog/Layout.vue`.
+1. Navigate to the `index.ts` file inside `/.vitepress/theme/` folder that we created earlier, after that change the import of the `Layout.vue` file to either `Layout.vue` or `minimal/Layout.vue`, and where you see `import "aplos"` change to `import "aplos/minimal"`.

-That will disable all the blog related layouts.
+That will disable all the article (blog) related layouts.

-#### With Blog
+#### With Articles

-If you want to use the blog, you can follow the steps below:
+If you want to use the article configuration, you can follow the steps below:

 1. Create a file named `posts.data.ts` inside the `/.vitepress/theme/` folder.
 2. Add the following code to the `posts.data.ts` file: